Hood To Coast High Desert – Event

 Hood To Coast High Desert is a one-day, one van, six-member race featuring all the sought-after aspects of the original Hood To Coast Relay.
 But guess what?
 No sleeping fields, no major exchanges, no running in the middle of the night, and no need to take Friday off work.

-Each team of six will run 70 MILES with every participant completing two legs of the race.
+Each team of six will run 71 MILES (or walk 47 miles) with every participant completing two legs of the race.
 Participants get to leave the city behind with each leg showcasing something special, like majestic mountains, big clear skies, and after a day of traversing the high desert, enjoy the “Best Resort in the PNW”.
 For the past three years, Brasada Ranch has been named the Best Resort in the Pacific Northwest by Conde Nast Traveler.

 Just like the original Hood To Coast in Oregon, the Central Oregon experience brings together teams to conquer a breathtaking course, and create a life-long bond.